Sample embed code

 With Coinbase Sandbox, all urls need to be sandbox.coinbase.com instead of www.coinbase.com.
 This is especially important when creating checkout products by hand.
 If you create checkout products via Sandbox’s tool generator, these changes will be made for you.

-For more advanced integrations, it’s sometimes necessary to create many buttons with different prices.
-In these cases you’ll want to use the buttons API.
+For more advanced integrations, it’s sometimes necessary to create payment buttons for different customers or orders.
+In these cases you’ll want to use the Checkouts API.